-Especially if you store them in your closet, they can take up valuable space and leave your closet looking messy.
-But even if you store them in a drawer, jewelry box, or hanging organizer, it can be hard to keep track of what you already have and keep them organized.
+Especially if you store them in your closet, accessories can take up valuable space and leave your closet looking messy.
+But if you store them in a drawer, jewelry box, or hanging organizer, it can be hard to keep track of what you already have and keep them organized.

 The first time I tried to declutter my accessories, I tried to follow the principles in The Life-Changing Magic of Tidying Up.
 Some ideas in the book worked while others didn’t.